-Researchers made groundbreaking findings11 that most of the noise in school classrooms was not caused by the what was assumed to be noise from planes, trains and cars, but by the students themselves during learning activities.
+Researchers made groundbreaking findings11.
+They discovered that most noise in school classrooms was not caused by the assumed noise from planes, trains and automobiles, but by the students themselves during learning activities.

 They also found that by introducing a high performing "Class A" absorption ceiling: